joe7575/lumberjack/README.md

 A Mod for tree harvesting and planting!

-This mod fulfills several aspects:
+This mod fulfils several aspects:

 - New players are trained to always fell trees completely and replace them with saplings (education for sustainability)
 - Trained players get lumberjack "skills" to fell trees more efficiently (based on ideas from TreeCapitator and several Timber mods)
-- No parts of trees hanging in the air anymore
+- No parts of trees hanging in the air any more

 This mod allows to completely fell trees by destroying only one block.